 At the conclusion of the week, each student presented their own stories, diving into where they came w88 slot online and what their goals are for the future.
 They also spoke about how this program in particular can help them learn, empower, achieve and dream (LEAD).

 “Everyone can reach and touch different people,” Hooper said.
-“The more we can do to attract students to the University and help them feel connected, the more likely they are to succeed.
-We are honored to have the opportunity to provide them with support systems and people they can relate to and hopefully be successful in higher w88 slot online or whatever path they choose.”
+“The more we can do to attract w88 slot online to the University and help them feel connected, the more likely they are to succeed.
+We are honored to have the opportunity to provide them with support systems and people they can relate to and hopefully be successful in higher education or whatever path they choose.”

 Below you can scroll through a photo gallery with some highlights w88 slot online the week.